roguehistory/Hist_Digh3814/content/en/week/2/instructions.md

 ### Goals for this week

 - Find a local historic graveyard (current graveyard is OK)
-- Begin recording at least 10 gravestones
+- Begin recording some gravestones
-- Create a digital map of the site
+- Create a rough map of the site

 ### Listen